1921 San Antonio floods

-In early September 1921, the remnants of a Category 1 hurricane brought damaging floods to areas of Mexico and the U.S. state of Texas, particularly in the San Antonio region.
+In early September 1921, the remnants of a category 1 hurricane brought damaging floods to areas of Mexico and the U.S. state of Texas, particularly in the San Antonio region.
 On September 4, a tropical cyclone developed in the southwestern Gulf of Mexico near the Bay of Campeche.
 Moving slowly in a general westward direction, the disturbance reached hurricane intensity on September 7 prior to making landfall south of Tampico, Mexico the following day.
 The storm weakened over land, and lost cyclonic characteristics later that day.
 However, a nearby high-pressure area forced the remnants of the system northward into Texas.
 Due to an orographic lifting effect, the remnants were able to produce torrential and record rainfall over the state.
 Precipitation peaked over Central Texas, where the highest rainfall amount measured was 40 in (1,016 mm) near Thrall, Texas; this was the fourth-highest tropical cyclone-related rainfall total in Texas since record keeping began.
 Similarly, an observation of 36.40 in (925 mm) elsewhere in Williamson County, Texas ranked as the sixth-highest tropical cyclone-related rainfall total for the state.
 The high precipitation totals set nationwide records which would stand for several years.
+Overall, the floods caused monetary losses of about 19 million in 1921 USD (greater than $340 Million in 2025 USD), and also caused 215 fatalities.